JustAMurph/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/07-Test_HTTP_Strict_Transport_Security.md

 `Strict-Transport-Security: max-age=60000; includeSubDomains`

-The use of this header by web applications must be checked to establish if the following security issues could be produced:
+The use of this header by web applications must be checked to establish if the following security issues can be produced:

 - Attackers sniffing the network traffic and accessing the information transferred through an unencrypted channel.
 - Attackers exploiting a man in the middle attack due to the acceptance of certificates that are not trusted.